GSA/digitalcorps.gsa.gov/_projects/navy-disc.md

 The fellow will report directly to the Deputy Assistant Secretary of the Navy for Research Development Test and Evaluation (DASN RDT&E), though on a day-to-day basis will assist the DISC Program Manager (PM), Deputy Program Manager (DPM), and overall team in shaping and executing the overall digital strategy.

 This role is critical to the future technological development of our Navy, and the nation’s safety.
-The DISC is very eager to work together with the PIF program in order to address these critical needs.
+The DISC is very eager to work together with the USDC Fellow program in order to address these critical needs.